sifive/freedom-u-sdk/README.md

-# SiFive Freedom Unleashed SDK
+# SiFive OpenEmbedded Layer

-The new experimental Freedom Unleashed (FU) SDK is based on OpenEmbedded (OE).
 It's a minimal [meta-sifive](https://github.com/sifive/meta-sifive) layer on top of [meta-riscv](https://github.com/riscv/meta-riscv) to provide additional modifications and new disk image targets.
 Using OE you will be able to:

 - build predefined disk images for QEMU, [SiFive HiFive Unleashed](https://www.sifive.com/boards/hifive-unleashed) development board and [SiFive HiFive Unmatched](https://www.sifive.com/boards/hifive-unmatched);
 	+ __Note__: The support for HiFive Unleashed Expansion board from Microsemi is now removed from SiFive OpenEmbedded layer (i.e. [meta-sifive](https://github.com/sifive/meta-sifive)).
 If you have the expansion board we advice you to switch to [Microchip PolarFire SoC Yocto BSP](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp/) which includes support for MPFS-DEV-KIT (HiFive Unleashed Expansion Board) directly from the manufacturer.
 You are also welcome to use older releases (2021.02.00 or older) from SiFive OpenEmbedded layer.